Guernsey: Early modern period

-Wars against France and Spain during the 17th and 18th centuries gave Guernsey shipowners and sea captains the opportunity to exploit the island's proximity to mainland Europe by applying for letters of marque and turning their merchantmen into privateers.
+Wars against France and Spain during the 17th and 18th centuries allowed Guernsey shipowners and sea captains to exploit the island's proximity to mainland Europe by applying for letters of marque and turning their cargo ships into privateering vessels.

 By the beginning of the 18th century, Guernsey's residents were starting to settle in North America, in particular founding Guernsey County in Ohio in 1810.
 The threat of invasion by Napoleon prompted many defensive structures to be built at the end of that century.
 The early 19th century saw a dramatic increase in the prosperity of the island, due to its success in the global maritime trade, and the rise of the stone industry.
 Maritime trade suffered a major decline with the move away from sailing craft as materials such as iron and steel were not available on the island.

 Le Braye du Valle was a tidal channel that made the northern extremity of Guernsey, Le Clos du Valle, a tidal island.
 Le Braye du Valle was drained and reclaimed in 1806 by the British Government as a defence measure.
 The eastern end of the former channel became the town and harbour (from 1820) of St Sampson's, now the second biggest port in Guernsey.
 The western end of La Braye is now Le Grand Havre.
 The roadway called "The Bridge" across the end of the harbour at St Sampson's recalls the bridge that formerly linked the two parts of Guernsey at high tide.
-New roads were built and main roads metalled for ease of use by the military.
+New roads were built and main roads were metalled for ease of use by the military.
 Infrastructure was funded by creating money debt-free starting in 1815.